 In addition, the Historical Society of Harford County had many members

 who were members of and contributors to PATH.
-Since its founding in 1885, the
+Over many decades, the

-Society has independently built up its own excellent Booth Collection, supported the
+Society had independently built up its own excellent Booth Collection.
+An

-amazing amount of interest in the Booths persists, and their astonishing stories continue
+amazing amount of interest in the Booths persists, and their astonishing stories continues

 to be retold over and over and influence current events.